Find Your Zen – Yoga In Folkestone

 Dr Legumes serve breakfast

 “Lee and Jim from Dr Legumes are great at explaining what you’re eating.
 They design the meals to connect with the body, and the seasons, and you’re really growing in what you eat as well as from the yoga we practice.
-If the weather isn’t on our side, then we decamp to Customs House.
-Due to Covid19 we haven’t done this yet this year, but it’s certainly something I’d like to run again when the time is right.”
+If the weather isn’t on our side, then we decamp to Customs House.”

 Vicki’s Jago runs Vibha Yoga on Tontine Street.
 She’s originally from Yorkshire and starting practicing yoga for her Duke of Edinburgh Award when she was 14.
 Vicki’s been living in Folkestone since 2006, and started teaching yoga 4 years ago.